 Day 22 – Rest day in Christchurch

 Spend the day relaxing in Christchurch and celebrating the end of your adventure.
 Christchurch is an idyllic town and there are whale and dolphin spotting trips available to the nearby bays.
-In the evening you depart for your return journey.

 Day 23 – Arrive home